ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 Data points which fall outside of the expected ranges ([Outliers](https://github.com/ayokunlejames/Employee-Commuting-CO2-analysis/blob/main/emissions%20boxplot.png)) were detected through visualizations of the distribution in Power BI and RStudio using the R programming language ([R Script](https://github.com/ayokunlejames/Employee-Commuting-CO2-analysis/blob/main/emission%20outlier%20script.R)).
 The following anomalies were identified:

-i.
-One employee (ID: 991) who works on Streatham campus commutes 1658km to work per day, twice a week by flight, contributing 451 kgCO2e per daily commute and 39,762 kgCO<sub>2</sub>e per academic year
+* One employee (ID: 991) who works on Streatham campus commutes 1658km to work per day, twice a week by flight, contributing 451 kgCO2e per daily commute and 39,762 kgCO<sub>2</sub>e per academic year

-ii.
-Another employee (ID: 1657) commuting 3 times a week to Streatham campus by car, drives 772 km to work per day, contributing 128 kgCO2e per daily commute and 17,000 kgCO<sub>2</sub>e per academic year
+* Another employee (ID: 1657) commuting 3 times a week to Streatham campus by car, drives 772 km to work per day, contributing 128 kgCO2e per daily commute and 17,000 kgCO<sub>2</sub>e per academic year

-iii.
-The average distance covered on foot within 21-30 minutes is more than twice the average distance covered in the same time by a taxi.
+* The average distance covered on foot within 21-30 minutes is more than twice the average distance covered in the same time by a taxi.
 The average distance covered by a taxi in 21-30 minutes is also three times less than the average distance it travels in 11-20 minutes.

-iv.
-The average distance travelled by train in 11-20 minutes is considerably greater than the average distance travelled in longer travel times, and also very close to the distance travelled in over 60 minutes.
+* The average distance travelled by train in 11-20 minutes is considerably greater than the average distance travelled in longer travel times, and also very close to the distance travelled in over 60 minutes.

 A report on the outliers was also created in order to investigate those specific data points that fall outside the upper and lower bounds of the CO<sub>2</sub> emission distribution.